-The theme of memory in art is explored by a panel of artists, curators and academics, with reference to the Turner Prize 2025 and artists connected to West Yorkshire.
+The theme of memory in art is explored by a panel of artists, curators and academics, with reference to the Turner Prize 2025 and contemporary artistic practice.

 Curated by Yorkshire Contemporary in partnership with the University of Leeds.